BKS theory

-The Bohr–Kramers–Slater theory (BKS theory) was perhaps the final attempt at understanding the interaction of matter and electromagnetic radiation on the basis of the so-called old quantum theory, in which quantum phenomena are treated by imposing quantum restrictions on classically describable behaviour.
+In the history of quantum mechanics, the Bohr–Kramers–Slater (BKS) theory was perhaps the final attempt at understanding the interaction of matter and electromagnetic radiation on the basis of the so-called old quantum theory, in which quantum phenomena are treated by imposing quantum restrictions on classically describable behaviour.
 It was advanced in 1924, and sticks to a classical wave description of the electromagnetic field.
 It was perhaps more a research program than a full physical theory, the ideas that are developed not being worked out in a quantitative way.
-The purpose of BKS Theory was to disprove Einstein's hypothesis of the light quantum.
+The purpose of BKS theory was to disprove Einstein's hypothesis of the light quantum.

 One aspect, the idea of modelling atomic behaviour under incident electromagnetic radiation using "virtual oscillators" at the absorption and emission frequencies, rather than the (different) apparent frequencies of the Bohr orbits, significantly led Max Born, Werner Heisenberg and Hendrik Kramers to explore mathematics that strongly inspired the subsequent development of matrix mechanics, the first form of modern quantum mechanics.
 The provocativeness of the theory also generated great discussion and renewed attention to the difficulties in the foundations of the old quantum theory.
 However, physically the most provocative element of the theory, that momentum and energy would not necessarily be conserved in each interaction but only overall, statistically, was soon shown to be in conflict with experiment.

+Walther Bothe won the Nobel Prize in Physics in 1954 for the Bothe–Geiger coincidence experiment that experimentally disproved BKS theory.

 Origins

-When Einstein introduced the light quantum (photon) in 1905, there was much resistance from the scientific community.
-However, when in 1923, the Compton effect showed the results could be explained by assuming the light beam behaves as light-quanta and that energy and momentum are conserved, Bohr was still resistant against quantized light, even repudiating it in his 1922 Nobel Prize lecture.
+When Albert Einstein introduced the light quantum (photon) in 1905, there was much resistance from the scientific community.
+However, when in 1923, the Compton effect showed the results could be explained by assuming the light beam behaves as light-quanta and that energy and momentum are conserved, Niels Bohr was still resistant against quantized light, even repudiating it in his 1922 Nobel Prize lecture.
 So Bohr found a way of using Einstein's approach without also using the light-quantum hypothesis by reinterpreting the principles of energy and momentum conservation as statistical principles.
-Thus, it was in 1924 that Bohr, Kramers and Slater published a provocative description of the interaction of matter and electromagnetic interaction, historically known as the BKS paper that combined quantum transitions and electromagnetic waves with energy and momentum being conserved only on average.
+Thus, it was in 1924 that Bohr, Hendrik Kramers and John C. Slater published a provocative description of the interaction of matter and electromagnetic interaction, historically known as the BKS paper that combined quantum transitions and electromagnetic waves with energy and momentum being conserved only on average.

-The initial idea of the BKS theory originated with John C. Slater, who proposed to Niels Bohr and Kramers the following elements of a theory of emission and absorption of radiation by atoms, to be developed during his stay in Copenhagen:
+The initial idea of the BKS theory originated with Slater, who proposed to Bohr and Kramers the following elements of a theory of emission and absorption of radiation by atoms, to be developed during his stay in Copenhagen: